shreyaskn72/crossplane/01_local_lab__docker_desktop_k8s/Readme.md

-Since you already have **Crossplane v2.3.3 running on Docker Desktop Kubernetes**, we can build a **100% local lab** that teaches exactly the same concepts as provisioning an Azure Blob Storage account, but without needing Azure.
+We can build a **100% local lab** that teaches exactly the same concepts as provisioning an Azure Blob Storage account, but without needing Azure.
 The key idea is to replace:

 | Azure Concept      | Local Crossplane Equivalent |
 | ------------------ | --------------------------- |